6 Days Family Holiday in Belgium

 After reaching Brussels, we took the next train and reached Ghent.
-Here, we had booked our Airbnb.
+Here, we had booked our homestay.
 We checked in and relaxed for the rest of the day.

 On day 2, we took the IC train from Ghent and reached Brussels in the morning.
 Our first destination was a visit to Parlamentarium.

-Parlamentarium is a visitor’s center.
+Parlamentarium is a visitor’s centre.
 Through multimedia guides, visitors can understand the functioning of the European Parliament, its history, member countries, their challenges, achievements, etc.

 Audio guides are available in multiple languages.
 The access is free, but your visit can be booked online on their official website to ensure an entry if the number of visitors is high.
 Their official website is:

 We spent about 2 hours in this place and then headed to our next destination, The European Parliament Hemicycle, which is just a few meters away from Parlamentarium.